 - For net-new records, you can route based on existing Account data if it matches via our Lead to Account matching (if enabled) or you can route based on data submitted at the time of form submission (standard or hidden fields)

-- Because we do need to route in real-time, we don't have time for another system to complete the routing, so routing rules do need to be created in Chili Piper which oftentimes will just mirror your routing rules from the other system.
+- Because we do need to route in real-time, we don't have time for another system to complete the routing, so routing rules do need to be created in Chili Piper, which will often mirror your routing rules from the other system.

 Routing prospects that don't book/convert or are disqualified

-There are two scenarios where you'll want to consider when deciding how you would like to route.
+You'll want to consider two scenarios when deciding how you would like to route.
 Being that Chili Piper allows form submissions to go through regardless of whether or not a prospect converts, you'll want to decide how to route prospects that are either "disqualified" and not given the option to schedule a meeting, launch a call, etc. as well as prospects who are deemed qualified, but for whatever reason don't convert.

-There are two ways to essentially handle these cases:
+There are two ways to handle these cases essentially:

 - Leverage your existing systems/processes

-- All this would require is utilizing the "Meeting Type" field mentioned earlier in this article, you could then route or utilize your existing systems accordingly being that they didn't end up converting.
+- This would require utilizing the "Meeting Type" field mentioned earlier in this article.
+You could then route or utilize your existing systems accordingly, being that they didn't end up converting.

 Have any questions?
-Feel free to email firstname.lastname@example.org at any time or reach out to one of our team members and we're always happy to help!
+Feel free to email firstname.lastname@example.org or reach out to one of our team members, and we're always happy to help!